Here’s Why Alcohol Withdrawal Can Be Deadly florida

 Alcohol impacts your central nervous system, depressing it and causing a person to feel sedated.
 Heavy drinking and prolonged drinking can lead to both short-term and long-term side effects.
 Drinking too much can cause slurred speech, impaired coordination, and impacted brain functions.
 Binge drinking can lead to more life-threatening symptoms like a coma or death.

 Excessive drinking can impact every area of someone’s life, including their health.
-Alcohol abuse can impair a person’s judgement and lower their inhibitions.
-Increased motor vehicle accidents, increased accidental injury, relationship issues, poor performance at work, changes in mood, and legal problems can all result from alcohol abuse or dependence.
+Alcohol misuse can impair a person’s judgement and lower their inhibitions.
+Increased motor vehicle accidents, increased accidental injury, relationship issues, poor performance at work, changes in mood, and legal problems can all result from alcohol misuse or dependence.

-Alcohol abuse in one session or over time can also cause significant health problems.
-Here are some of the more common health issues related to alcohol abuse:
+Alcohol misuse in one session or over time can also cause significant health problems.
+Here are some of the more common health issues related to alcohol misuse:

 What is alcohol withdrawal syndrome?